Aashi24/shreyakr-portfolio/Assignment3and4.md

 - **Scattered region labels** make it hard to interpret the chart at first glance.
 - **Slope charts** typically work when there are fewer variables, there are too many variables here.
 - **Overuse of color** is distracting readers from the main focus of the chart, i.e. the increase in the christian population in Sub-Saharan Africa.
 The other slopes are competing for attention.
-- **The Y-Axis ticks** on right causes more eye travel across the chart while interpreting each slope.
+- **The Y-Axis ticks** on the right causes more eye travel across the chart while interpreting each slope.
 - **Actual percentage values** of the points are not printed so it is subject to inaccurate interpretation

 **What I would change:** <br />